typelead/eta/docs/source/getting-started.rst

 Add the path that you obtain in the output to your ``PATH`` environment variable.

+WSL Workaround
+""""""""""""""

+An alternate method of installing Eta on Windows 10 is with WSL (`Windows sub-system for Linux <https://msdn.microsoft.com/en-gb/commandline/wsl/about>`_).

+Prerequisites
+"""""""""""""

+1. Enable WSL within Windows (`Instructions <https://msdn.microsoft.com/en-gb/commandline/wsl/install_guide>`_)
+2. Minimum Windows version: Version 10 build 14986
+3. Enter the root folder of WSL, and create a “.local” folder, and then inside of this create a “bin” folder.
+4. Follow the source installation method.

 Method 2: Homebrew Tap (Mac OS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **Estimated Time:** 30 minutes